AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 \end{array}
 $$

-Figures 2.11 and 2.12 above illustrate step 1 of CART algorithm for tablet vs phone dataset, showing information gain calculations.
-In figure 2.11 the split is based on ‘makes calls’, and in figure 2.12 the split is based on ‘screen size=8’.
-Both are shown here with the full information gain calculations needed to decide which split to choose, and in this case we can see that 'makes calls' wins.
+Figures 2.11 and 2.12 above illustrate step 1 of the CART algorithm for the tablet vs phone dataset, showing information gain calculations.
+In Figure 2.11 the split is based on ‘makes calls’, and in Figure 2.12 the split is based on ‘screen size=8’.
+Both are shown here with the full information gain calculations needed to decide which split to choose and in this case, we can see that 'makes calls' wins.

-The algorithm will go ahead and calculate the information gain for another two splits possibilities, these are ‘screen size=6’ and ‘screen size=7’.
+The algorithm will go ahead and calculate the information gain for another two split possibilities, these are ‘screen size=6’ and ‘screen size=7’.
 We have not shown these, so if you’d like to give it a try yourself you can do the calculations now.
-The results should be in favour of ‘makes calls’ split.
+The results should be in favour of the ‘makes calls’ split.

 The Gini impurity deals with classes in a binary manner (one versus the rest).
-So, if we have multi-class dataset then we would simply enumerate through the different classes and deal with each label in the node as the target class and the rest as misclassification.
+So, if we have a multi-class dataset then we would simply enumerate through the different classes and deal with each label in the node as the target class and the rest as misclassification.
 For example, if we have say 3 classes, {‘tablet’, ‘phone’, ‘portable PC’} the Gini impurity will be:

 $$
 \text { Gini Impurity(node set) }=p(T a b)[1-p(T a b)]+p(P h o)[1-p(P h o)]+p(P C)[1-p(P C)] .